dst4l/dst4l/directions.md

 ## Programme
-The always up-to-date programme can be found here: [http://www.dst4l.info/schedule/](http://www.dst4l.info/schedule/) Most importantly to know is that we start everyday 9.00 am sharp and that DST4L ends on the 9th of December at 16.00.
+The always up-to-date programme can be found here: [http://www.dst4l.info/schedule/](http://www.dst4l.info/schedule/) Most importantly to know is that we start everyday at 9.00 am sharp and that DST4L ends on the 9th of December at 16.00.